prerender/prerender/README.md

 #Customization

-See [prerender.io/server](https://prerender.io/server) to see how to customize the server.

 You can clone this repo and run `server.js`
 OR
 use `npm install prerender --save` to create an express-like server with custom plugins

 ## Plugins

-See [prerender.io/server](https://prerender.io/server) to see how to create plugins.

 We use a plugin system in the same way that Connect and Express use middleware.
 Our plugins are a little different and we don't want to confuse the prerender plugins with the [prerender middleware](#middleware), so we opted to call them "plugins".